-Action for the Future in the German-Dutch Food Industry
+Future Offensive in the German-Dutch Food Industry

-Food2020 intends to prepare the food industry in the German-Dutch border region for 2020.
-The activities initiated by Food2020 aim specifically at cross-border cooperation between companies, realised by experts and research facilities working closely with business, in order to stimulate the transfer of technology and innovative developments.
-Topics under discussion include "The development and use of new processing methods", "Sustainability in food production" and "Improving work conditions".
-At the same time, measures are planned to recruit qualified workers, guaranteeing the economic stability of the region's food sector.
+FOOD2020 intends to prepare the food industry in the German-Dutch border region for 2020.
+The activities initiated by FOOD2020 aim specifically at cross-border cooperation between companies, realised by experts and research facilities working closely with business, in order to stimulate the transfer of technology and innovative developments within the companies.
+The aim of FOOD2020 Phase II is it to respond together with the companies to existing and new social and societal challenges in the industry.
+Topics that are being edited include “food security” "sustainable food", “food safety”, “healthy food” and “social innovation”.

 FOOD2020 Phase II is intended as a continuation of the successful activities from FOOD2020 Phase I. In particular, the positive results from the innovation projects relating to the topics of product and process innovation, as well as sustainability, show that positive impulses help SMEs achieve outstanding and ground-breaking results.
 Successful feasibility studies from Phase I have provided ideas for new innovation projects.

 Due to the successes in FOOD2020 Phase I and the diverse ideas of SMEs from the product region, FOOD2020 Phase II will focus on innovation projects: The plan is to carry out five cross-border innovation projects (each around 270,000 euros budget) and 14 innovation projects “light” (each around 135,000 Euro budget).
 The SMEs in the project region receive 50% funding and research institutions can expect a higher subsidy rate.